erickmsx/doacaoDeMedicamentos/README.md

 * Login with previous setted email and password administrator
 * Register new medicines donation
-* See the list of people requests donation
+* See the donation requests list

 ## For the common user: 👨👩